Beating the Blues: Ayurvedic Insights into Emotional Health

 Q: What is the ayurvedic solution to these problems of emotional imbalance, all of which are caused by a slow Sadhaka Agni?
 Is there some way to turn up the heat, so to speak?

 A: Whether a person was born with a low Sadhaka Agni or whether they acquired it through inappropriate diet, lifestyle or behavior, the solution is the same: to restore balance by adopting an ayurvedic diet, routine and lifestyle.

-Sattva Vijaya is a Vedic term that means literally, "winning over the Sattva," or "triumphing with Sattva.
-By "Sattva" is meant the positive, pure qualities of the transcendental Self.
+Sattva Vijaya is a Vedic term that means literally, "winning over the sattva," or "triumphing with sattva."
+By sattva is meant the positive, pure qualities of the Transcendental Self.
 The more you are in touch with that infinite field of bliss within, the more you will feel uplifted, blissful and emotionally stable.
-So Sattva Vijaya refers to the protocol, the ayurvedic therapies, which restore the connection between heart, mind and Self.
+So shrotas refers to the protocol, the ayurvedic therapies, which restore the connection between heart, mind and Self.
 They are the dietary, behavioral and environmental choices that allow you to become more self-referral, more aligned with your cosmic, infinite potential rather than remain caught in the small, narrow boundaries of emotional stress.

-Modern research has shown that the Transcendental Meditation program is the most effective self-development program for treating anxiety, depression and other emotional imbalances.
-Here is a list of ayurvedic guidelines to create Sattva Vijaya and banish depression.
+Modern research has shown that the Transcendental Meditation® program is the most effective self-development program for treating anxiety, depression and other emotional imbalances.
+Here is a list of ayurvedic guidelines to create shrotas and banish depression.

 15 Steps to Emotional Balance